 What is the best gaming motherboard?
-Choosing the best gaming motherboard isn’t the most straightforward upgrade you can make, as it depends on what processor you choose.
-Not only will AMD chipsets not work with Intel, the newer Ryzen 7000 series isn’t compatible with older motherboards that support the Ryzen 5000 range.
+Choosing the best motherboard for gaming isn’t the most straightforward upgrade you can make, as it depends on what processor you choose.
+Not only will AMD chipsets not work with Intel, but the newer Ryzen 7000 series isn’t compatible with older motherboards that support the Ryzen 5000 range.

 Even if you find one that works with the best gaming CPU, there’s an exhaustive list of other considerations.
 Do you plan to overlock?
 How many USB ports do you need?
 Will you buy another one of the best SSDs for gaming in the near future?
 What type of gaming RAM do you need?
 Will it even fit in your PC case?

 It’s okay, you can wipe your brow.
 We’ve got you covered so you don’t accidentally try to jam a square into the circle slot.

 Here are the best gaming motherboards in 2023: